CodeWith-Adi/Python-Beginner-To-Advance-Course/work 28 (functions)/README.md

 # Python Functions Explained! 🐍

+# Defination
+In Python, a function is a reusable block of code that performs a specific task.
+It's like a mini-program within your program that you can call whenever you need it!
+Functions help make your code:
+- More organized 📋
+- Easier to reuse ♻️
+- Simpler to maintain 🛠️
+- Better structured 🏗️

 ## What is a Function? 🤔
 A function is like a magical box that can:
 - Take something in ⬇️